Supply chain integrity

 "last_updated": "2026-02-23T18:21:30Z"

-}Using the Python SDK
+}Using the SDKs

-Check supply chain status in your application or deployment pipeline:
+Python SDK: check supply chain status in your application or deployment pipeline:

 import attestd